2i2c-org/docs/user/topics/data/object-storage/manage-object-storage-aws.md

 ```

 :::{note}
 The following examples are for managing objects in a scratch bucket using the `$SCRATCH_BUCKET` environment variable.
 For persistent buckets, this can be replaced with the `$PERSISTENT_BUCKET` environment variable.
+See [Scratch versus Persistent Buckets](index.md/#scratch-versus-persistent-buckets-on-a-2i2c-hub).
 :::

 (object-storage:list-prefixes)=